-The CHAP E-Flows mesocosm will be available for use in the Summer 2018.
+The E-Flows mesocosm being developed by Fera Science Limited in partnership with CHAP will be available for use in the Summer 2018.
 This is Europe’s most advanced edge-of-field water assessment facility which enables environmental testing of plant protection products to meet the most stringent regulatory standards, helping to introduce a wider range of more effective products to market more quickly and to help farmers tackle threats to their crops.

 Serving the agrichemical industry